denis11426/45334341/README.md

 This is our recommended procedure (it worked on our computers) of how to launch the app if you are trying to launch it for the first time ever:

+* Download the folder "project" from this repository, or clone the whole repository to your computer.
-1. Open Anaconda Prompt.
+* Open Anaconda Prompt.
-2. Run the following commands in this specific order, line by line (you only have to change the path to where this project's folder is on your computer):
+* Run the following commands in this specific order, line by line (you only have to change the path to where this project's folder is on your computer):
   * conda create -n fuel_app python=3.11 -y
   * conda activate fuel_app
   * cd C:\path\to\the\downloaded\repository\project